mohammedibrahiimm/Algoriza_Internship_Final_Project/README.md

 It automates a complete **end-to-end (E2E)** user journey on an e-commerce platform using **Selenium WebDriver**, **Java**, and **TestNG** within **IntelliJ IDEA**.

 The automated flow includes:
-- 🔹 Login functionality
+🔹Login functionality
-- 🔹 Product search and navigation
+🔹 Product search and navigation
-- 🔹 Add to cart and quantity update
+🔹 Add to cart and quantity update
-- 🔹 View cart and remove item actions
+🔹 View cart and remove item actions
-- 🔹 Proceed to checkout
+🔹 Proceed to checkout

 ---